Background

 - Developing Models to Predict Catalytic Properties

-In electrocatalysis, the most important property is the current density j(t) and how it changes with time.
-An active catalyst will exhibit a large current density.
-A stable catalyst would be able to maintain the current density for a long time.
+In electrocatalysis, the most important catalytic properties are summarized in the current density j(t) and how it changes with time.
+A large current indicates an active catalyst.
+The timescale at which the current can be maintained is the operational lifetime of the material.
 The selectivity towards side reactions can be evaluated by comparing partial current densities towards the main product and the side product (for example, OER vs CER).

-These properties ultimately depend on the kinetic mechanism, which is a combination of the intermediate species, their reactions, and their rate constants.
+These properties ultimately depend on the kinetic mechanism, which is a combination of the intermediate species, the elementary reactions, and their rate constants.
 Therefore, in this project, we will derive new mathematical formulae which allows catalytic properties (activity, stability, selectivity) to be calculated from the kinetic mechanism.
 All of our work so far has been focused on mass-action kinetics.
-However, we are also incorporating more physical models to predict and rationalize electrocatalytic properties such as catalytic deactivation due to dissolution and delamination.
+However, we are also incorporating more physical models to understand electrocatalytic deactivation via mechanisms such as dissolution and delamination.

 Selected Publications: ChemSusChem 2025, JPCL 2024, JPCL 2019.

-We think there are opening for us to make a contribution.
-In particular, much of the previous literature has focused on the performance at low current densities (mA/cm2 order).
-Under these conditions, the thermodynamic information obtained from DFT may be accurate as it is close to the equilibrium potential.
+So far, much of the previous literature has focused on the catalytic performance at low current densities (mA/cm2 order).
+Under these near-equilibrium conditions, material properties resemble the thermodynamic information obtained from DFT.
 However, real applications require current densities larger by 2 or 3 orders of magnitude (A/cm2 order).
-Under these conditions, kinetic factors such as Tafel slopes cannot be ignored.
-We expect that the gap between screening conditions and actual applications has lead to many promising materials to be overlooked.
+Under these conditions, kinetic factors such as Tafel slopes (how much a reaction is accelerated by applying additional voltage) cannot be ignored.
+We believe that the gap between screening conditions and actual applications has lead to many promising materials to be overlooked.

 Additionally, we are currently trying to speed up materials evaluation using kinetic simulations.
-Extending material lifetime using a purely experimental approach is not easy.
-Each test may take weeks or months, and better materials require longer tests because they are more stable.
-We are currently developing algorithms to identify the kinetic mechanism from minute-scale measurements.
-If we could use the kinetic insight to predict catalytic lifetime, this would allow us to perform experiments only for the most promising materials, which would greatly enhance the discovery of better materials.
+Extending material lifetime using a purely experimental approach is not easy, because each test may take weeks or months.
+Furtheremore, better materials require longer tests because they are more stable.
+To speed up this process, we are developing algorithms to identify the kinetic mechanism from minute-scale measurements (see next project).
+If we could use the kinetic insight to predict catalytic lifetime, this would allow us to direct our experimental efforts to only the most promising materials, which would greatly promote materials development.

 Selected Publications: JPCL 2024.

 One of the main reason most works in catalysis don't focus on kinetics is because information on rate constants are difficult to obtain.
-Activation barrier calculations from DFT have errors of at least 0.03 eV, which translates into roughly a 5 fold error in rate constants.
+Activation barrier calculations from DFT have errors of at least 0.03 eV.
+This converts into a 5 fold error in rate constants, which translates directly to errors in reaction rates and material lifetimes.
 No kinetic predictions can be made without accurate rate constants; thus the lack of rate constants is a big challenge towards understanding the kinetics of catalytic reactions.

 To address this challenge, we are developing new data-analysis techniques to obtain rate constants from experimental data.
 Our previous work used the genetic algorithm to fit HER Tafel plots using microkinetic equations.
 Recently, we are developing methods to fit OER Tafel plots, as well as non-steady-state electrochemical measurements, time-course data, and in-situ spectroscopy data.
 In addition to obtaining rate constants, these algorithms are also important to verify the validity of the proposed mechasmim.
 Namely, for a mechanism to be kinetically plausible, there must be at least one set of rate constants which can reproduce the experimental dataset.